Lucyjpjones/lj-fscr/testing.md

         - Added an info toast message for users not logged in trying to access the blog or forum.
 - Project posted on Slack, asking for feedback from fellow students.

+- Before submitting my project, I created a [final checklist](readme/files/final-checks.pdf) to ensure I had covered all the important aspects for each app.

 ## [&#8679;](#testing)
 ---